celo-org/docs/blog/04-05-2023-building-a-celo-based-remittance-smart-contract-and-interacting-with-it-using-python/building-a-celo-based-remittance-smart-contract-and-interacting-with-it-using-python.md

 ![images](https://user-images.githubusercontent.com/69091491/236292089-5e6dbce9-381b-4beb-871d-39ab2ad47563.png)

-### Step 4: In
-teracting with the deployed smart contract
+### Step 4: Interacting with the deployed smart contract

 Finally, let’s write a script that interacts with the remittance smart contract.
 Create a new file called `client.py` and paste the following code: